ST. HUBERT HIGH SCHOOL ATHLETIC DEPARTMENT

 General Proactive Steps

-- The locker rooms and Fitness Center will be available for athletes to get changed.
+C.) The locker rooms and Fitness Center will only be available for St. Hubert students to get changed.
 Access to these areas will be limited to no more than four (4) students at any time.
 Student-athletes are encouraged to arrive on site dressed and ready for practice.

 Please Note: All clothing must be taken home every evening.
 Any clothing left on the field, gym floor or benches will be disposed of during cleaning.